coderefinery/git-intro/_episodes/01-motivation.md

 ---

+## Compare with Dropbox or Google Drive

+- Document/code is in one place, no need to email snapshots.
+- Possible to get old versions but in a much less useful way - snapshots of files, not directories.

+---

 ## We will use [Git](https://git-scm.com) to record snapshots of our work - why Git?

 - Easy to set up.